juanantonio284/notes_on_writing/miscellaneous/writing_terminology.md

 avoided.

 Grammar and usage are often confused.
-Many people would argue that the sentences above are "ungrammatical."
+Many people would argue that the sentences above are "ungrammatical".
 Our distinction, however, is more useful:

 * Grammatical rules are implicit in the speech of all who use the language

-* Usage rules, on the other hand, stem from and change with social pressure.
+* Usage rules, on the other hand, stem from and change with social pressure

-  - Ain't, for example, was once acceptable.
+  - *Ain't*, for example, was once acceptable.
 The adverbial use of an adjective like beautiful was common in seventeenth-century prose.
 Chaucer and Shakespeare use double negatives for emphasis.
     The fact that usage rules are less basic than grammatical ones, however, and even that they may seem arbitrary, does not lessen their force.
-Most of them contribute to clarity and economy of expression.
+Most of them contribute to clarity and economy of expression

 Moreover, usage applies to all levels of purpose and strategy, to informal, colloquial styles as well as to formal ones.
 For example, grammatically incomplete sentences (or fragments), frowned upon in formal usage, are occasionally permissible and even valuable in informal composition.
 The word 'so' is regarded in formal English as a subordinating conjunction which ought not to introduce a sentence.
 But in a colloquial style, it may work better than a more literary connective like 'consequently' or 'therefore'.

 ### Mechanics